ProtoGit/jquery.push/README.md

         // ...
     });

 Note that the callback is converted to a string and stored within the event `state` data, and then re-called every time the corresponding `popstate` event is fired.
-That means no native functions can be passed directly as the callback, and for best performance it's better to delegate any event listeners to a parent static element.
+That means no native functions can be passed directly *as* the callback, and the callback will be in the global scope.
+For best performance it's better to delegate any event listeners to a parent static element too.